CSU-WPT/game-dev-workshop/workshop-book/src/godot/making-a-game.md

 - Notice how the gltf files (which contain models) were split into png images, since Godot converts models to scenes which reference the textures externally.
 - There is a problem though, Godot automatically compresses imported textures to save space.
 This is fine most of the time, since most textures are large and single pixels won't make a difference, but these assets use pixel art, which involves small textures where each pixel matters.
 This causes the model to look wrong.
-To fix this we can change the import settings of the textures.
+To fix this you can change the import settings of the textures.

 ### Fixing the Assets